 The tourism industry in Kerala strives for ecologically sustained tourism with sightseeing and adventure activities projecting the cultural and historical peculiarities of the land.
 Because of the diversity of the land, there are many tourist places worth a visit in Kerala.
 Tourists face difficulty deciding on how to use their time effectively while on the Kerala tour.
 Here we list out some of the best places to visit in Kerala district-wise so that you will face no difficulty while preparing the itinerary to the land.

-Kozhikode also known as Calicut is a historic land in Kerala famous for its trade relations and spices.
-It is renowned for its multi-religious and multi-ethnic culture since the early medieval period.
-Many relics proclaim the historic importance of the land.
-Kozhikode is also famous for its exotic beaches.
+Kozhikode is also known as Calicut is a historic land in Kerala famous for its trade relations and spices.

 With a rich history, fast-developing cities, and beautiful natural locations, Malappuram is a great tourist place in Kerala.

 Known as the rice bowl of Kerala, Palakkad is famous for its vast paddy fields and beautiful villages.

 Pathanamthitta is a district bordered by the Western Ghats.
 The land is endowed with its vast forest lands and quaint villages.